QuentinRa/blog.quentinra.dev/proj/agile-scrum/index.md

 to request some changes since he may have changed his mind.
 Then you start again another cycle to implements some functionalities requested until the last demonstration where the client is satisfied.
-Each one of theses iterations is called a **sprint**.
+Each one of these iterations is called a **sprint**.

-A **sprint** is a treated as a project as a whole, meaning you would do your specs, code and test it.
-You will do the same as for the project in your **sprint** and add a functionality then another etc. until you caught your **goal**.
+A **sprint** is treated as a project as a whole, meaning you would do your specifications, code, and test them.
+You will do the same as you are doing for the project and add functionalities one after another until you reached your **goal**.

 <div class="sl"></div>